skellock/motion-stalactoast/README.md

     shadow_offset              # a CGSize
     max_lines                  # :unlimited or a Fixnum to cap wrapping.

-  text                         # what the subtitle says (optionally can be a string if not customizations are needed)
+  subtitle                     # what the subtitle says (optionally can be a string if not customizations are needed)
     value                      # the message
     color                      # a UIColor
     font                       # a UIFont